Destruct-Portfolio/advanced_instagram_scraper/features.md

         - Instagram bio
         - website link

-[ ] Export CSV
+[x] Export CSV
    - [ ] [username, location, country, email .... + keyword_used]
+   due to the Complexity of the user object gathered it would be better to export to csv
+   - [x] Export to CSV

 [ ] Create a Dockerfile and image for this product

 ## Front End :
-- [ ] React font-end
+- [x] React font-end
-    - [ ] Setup a web-socket server
+    - [x] Setup a web-socket server
-    - [ ] Initial page to input data in such as keywords
+    - [x] Initial page to input data in such as keywords
-    - [ ] A way to see if you are logged in or not
-    - [ ] A new Web-socket to create a some how terminal like data to the front end.

 ## Finalize
-[ ] Update from Dev to Production mode
+[x] Update from Dev to Production mode
-[ ] Write Readme File & how to run.
+[x] Write Readme File & how to run.
-[ ] Publish Product.
+[x] Publish Product.

-### NOTICE FUTURE PROBLEMS
-- [ ] Am getting the We suspect you are using an automation tool notice from IG

-    so i need to randomize my behavior more. and to click on that notice when its comes out